-This resource helps literacy practitioners engage adult learners in civic literacy in advance of the October 2019 federal election.
-Created in partnership with Elections Canada, A Guide to Voting includes information, links and suggested activities to help students learn about voting basics, such as how to register to vote, different ways to vote and the accessibility resources available.
-It also guides practitioners through talking to their students about why voting is important and what to expect at a polling place.
+This resource helps literacy practitioners engage adult learners in civic literacy leading up to the federal election.
+Created in partnership with Elections Canada, A Guide to Voting includes information, links, and activities to help learners understand voting basics, such as how to register to vote, different ways to vote, and the accessibility resources available.
+It also guides practitioners through talking to their learners about why voting is important and what to expect at a polling place.

-When you have strong civic literacy skills, you know how to make your voice heard by all levels of government—before, during and after an election.
-We want every Canadian to vote, and every person to let the country know their beliefs, needs and wants.
+When you have strong civic literacy skills, you know how to make your voice heard by all levels of government—before, during, and after an election.

 Get your FREE copy of A Guide to Voting